-The Toronto Central Regional Cancer Program (TC RCP), through a collaborative partnership with Cancer Care Ontario (CCO), is developing a Toronto Central Aboriginal Cancer Plan (ACP).
-This plan is designed to improve cancer services with and for First Nations, Inuit and Métis (FNIM) peoples in the Toronto Central region, and it will be implemented in a way that reflects their unique and diverse needs.
+The Toronto Central Regional Cancer Program (TCRCP), through a collaborative partnership with Ontario Health (Cancer Care Ontario), is developing a Toronto Central Indigenous Cancer Plan (ICP).
+This plan is designed to improve cancer services with and for First Nations, Inuit, Métis, and Urban Indigenous (FNIMUI) peoples in the Toronto Central region, and will be implemented in a way that reflects their unique and diverse needs, in a way that honours the Indigenous path of wellbeing.

-The Toronto Central ACP builds on the framework of CCO’s fourth Ontario Cancer Plan 2015-2019 (OCP IV) and the Aboriginal Cancer Strategy III (ACS III) and the vision, values and goals of the TC RCP.
-The ACS III, which was developed in close collaboration with FNIM peoples, will provide the necessary leverage to develop an ACP that is truly impactful, respectful and sustainable, and delivers on objectives and goals over the next few years.
+First Nations, Inuit, Métis, and Urban Indigenous Cancer Strategy 2019-2023; and the vision, values and goals of the TCRCP.
+This provides the necessary foundation to develop a Toronto Central ICP with Indigenous peoples that is truly impactful, respectful and sustainable, and delivers on objectives and goals over the next few years.

-For more information regarding the TC RCP - Aboriginal Cancer Plan and its six Strategic Priorities please visit
+For more information regarding the TCRCP Indigenous Cancer Plan and its seven Strategic Priorities please visit

 Cancer in the FNIM Community